Google Yourself, You Might Be Surprised

 Of course, Google is not the only search engine in town.
 Although it has a smaller reach, you should search for yourself on Microsoft's Bing search engine as well.
 If you find something that's troubling, use the Report a Concern to Bing page.
 You can report broken links or outdated pages, unauthorized use of intellectual property, child p**nography, offensive material, exposure of private information or images, or malicious pages.

-In addition to searching for your personal info on Google or Bing, there's one more place you might want to look.
+In addition to searching for your personal info on Google, Bing or Yahoo, there's one more place you might want to look.
 The Internet Archive is a collection of over 600 billion Web pages, captured over the past 25 years.
 You can use it to see what a Web page looked like in the past.
 The point here is that something pertaining to you might have been removed from a given website years ago, but still lives on in this archive.
 See

 how to remove something from the Internet Archive.